"Crosetto? Well-founded fears. Investigations before the European elections". Bombshell interview

 Is Crosetto right then?
 “He is a citizen and not just a minister.
 He expressed an opinion.
 Because as I said, if in a conference of magistrates there is talk of anti-democratic drift and actions to be implemented against the government, one can legitimately ask oneself how then any investigations regarding that political party will be carried out.
 And how they will be supported by the relevant press – I am thinking of Corriere della Sera, Repubblica, La Stampa, Il Fatto Quotidiano and also Il Domani – which mutually feed each other with part of the Judiciary…”.

 But should we expect something big before the European Championships?
-Government at risk? &
+Government at risk?
+“Looking at what has happened in the past, including the Morisi case, the 9 June elections for the European Parliament may fuel the fears expressed by Crosetto”, concludes Palamara.